Hiring for internships and fulltime positions. Contact me about the opportunity.

 After many great years at Microsoft Research, I have moved to Google.
 Stay tuned…

 My research interests are in mobile computing, virtual reality, augmented reality, cyber-physical systems, sensors, ubiquitous computing and applied machine learning.
 I received the Best Paper award in MobiSys 2015, the Best Paper nomination in MobiSys 2012, the Best Demo award in MobiSys 2014, and the Best Demo nomination in SenSys 2011.
-I serve as the PC chair of NetGames 2017 and as the General Chair of HotMobile 2016.
+I have served as the PC Chair of ISMAR 2018 and NetGames 2017, and as the General Chair of HotMobile 2016.
 My work has appeared in such places as TechCrunch, PC Magazine, GameSpot, Ars Technia, Slashdot, The Verge [1,2,3], Engadget [1,2], Yahoo and Wired.
 At Microsoft, I have contributed to Windows and Windows Phone, Xbox and HoloLens.

 The main objective of my work is the pursuit of perception-aligned mobile systems.
 Human attention is a scarce resource, but when available, it can also be wonderfully perceptive.
 My research seeks to answer the question: